cprey/harbordemo/README.md

 * store helm charts
 * distribute containers and charts
 * RBAC, quotas, push rules, intuitive UI, full API
+* *potentially not allow connections to Internet for containers and charts*

-Use these instructions if you want to run Harbor from a Helm chart on OSX using minikube.
+Use these instructions if you want to demo Harbor from a Helm chart on OSX using minikube.

 ## Dependencies